Robert Hübner

-Robert Hübner (born November 6, 1948) is a German chess grandmaster, chess writer, and papyrologist.
+Robert Hübner (6 November 1948 – 5 January 2025) was a German chess grandmaster, chess writer, and papyrologist.
 He was one of the world's leading players in the 1970s and early 1980s.

 Chess career

-At eighteen, he was joint winner of the West German Chess Championship.
+At eighteen, Hübner was joint winner of the West German Chess Championship.

 In 1965 he won, together with Hans Ree, the Niemeyer tournament for European players under 20.

 His International Master (IM) title was awarded in 1969 and his Grandmaster (GM) title in 1971.
 He reached third place in the FIDE world ranking list in 1980.

 Between 1971 and 1991 (loss to Jan Timman), Hübner played in four Candidates Tournaments for the World Championship.
 Three ended in controversial circumstances: